emilyeserven/emilyeserven.github.io/_flexfolio/projects/fhtt.md

 workall-size: col-sm-3 col-6
 project-img: ../assets/flexfolio/fhtt/banner.jpg
 workall-img: ../placeholder.png
-features:
-    - descrip: <strong>Organizer Screen</strong><br />The organizer answers three questions about the event they're planning.
-These answers generate a URL that can be passed to any participant.
-      image: feat1.jpg
-      format: half-left
-      spacing: none
-    - descrip: <strong>Participant Screen</strong><br />Event participants get the link to a customized screen from the organizer.
-All they need to do is specify what train station they're coming from, and they'll get a short list of the best trains they can use to get to the event on time.
-      image: feat2.jpg
-      format: half-left
-      spacing: default

 ---

+{% include portfolio/dev-descrip.html %}

+<h3>Highlighted Features</h3>

+{% include portfolio/feature-left.html
+    image="feat1.jpg"
+    spacing="none"
+    descrip="<strong>Organizer Screen</strong><br />The organizer answers three questions about the event they're planning.
+These answers generate a URL that can be passed to any participant." %}

+{% include portfolio/feature-left.html
+    image="feat2.jpg"
+    spacing="default"
+    descrip="<strong>Participant Screen</strong><br />Event participants get the link to a customized screen from the organizer.
+All they need to do is specify what train station they're coming from, and they'll get a short list of the best trains they can use to get to the event on time." %}